lightster/oauth2-s3-proxy/README.md

 make init
 ```

-Next, use these values to Use the following command to edit the encrypted file that configures the secure values the playbook uses for configuring the VPC:
+Next, use the following command to edit the encrypted file that configures the secure values the playbook uses for setting up AWS:
 ```bash
 ansible-vault edit inventory/group_vars/production/aws.vault.yml
 ```